matlock08/deepstream-python/README.md

 the project is developed in python and reads messages from mqtt to pause, play or stop the pipeline as well as to disable or enable inference.

+To run this you need an Ubuntu 18.04, as well as an Nvidia CUDA 11.1 capable card.

 Also support to add probe callback to get access to images in pipeline or to send messages